josegabrielnb/reproducible-research_homework/README.md

 ## Instructions

-The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).
+The homework for this Computer skills practical is divided into 5 questions for a total of 100 points.
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.

 Questions 1, 2 and 3 should be answered in the **README.md** file of the `logistic_growth` repo that you forked during the practical.
 To answer those questions here, simply include a link to your logistic_growth repo.